Add To Favorites

 Next the immature frog’s eyes seem to grow bigger while the tail all but disappears.
 Front and back legs become stronger and more functional.

-If time permits, invite students to color a pond for their frog display using Crayola Construction Paper Crayons.
+To complete their artwork, invite students to color a habitat for their frog display using Crayola Construction Paper Crayons and construction paper.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho